jli/brin-overlap/README.md

 requesting a non-existent page).
 Set env vars to configure.

-Note: it's expected that the script will output an error like: `ERROR: block number 418 is out of range for relation "<table>_idx"`.
+Note: it's expected that the script will output an error like: `ERROR: block number 418 is out of range for relation "TABLE_idx"`.
 The script simply keeps querying for

+Other notes:
+- Pass `ATTNUM=-1` to include all BRIN attributes in the output.
+(This format isn't compatible with brin_parser.py, though.)
+(TODO: maybe just include attnum by default.)

 ### Parse and render output